wshi01/React-Calculator-/README.md

  `npm run deploy`

- Currently is not hosted on Github Pages, you can download and run locally with the above packages in Packages needed.
+You can download and run locally with the above packages in Packages needed.

 ## User guide